OICR/softeng-blog/_posts/dusan_andric/2016-10-28-azure-openstack.md

 ## Conclusion

-I think it is safe to say that Microsoft products and services are no longer scary when coming from a Unix environment.
+The initial use case for the Azure Storage Emulator was clearly for it be run from your local work station for the purpose of running tests and aiding development.
+However with two easy commands to setup some port forwarding, one from the Windows server, and one from your Unix client, you can make requests against a remote emulator.

+Microsoft products and services are becoming a little less scary every day for us in the Unix world, and while yes the occasional kludge is required, things are looking brighter.

 As they continue to open source useful libraries and tools and continue their push on platform independence with projects like
 .NET Core, the friction those of us encountered integrating their services in ages past should vanish.